JiscCTI/misp-docker/README.md

 If you have a TLS certificate ready for MISP:

-1. Create `./persistent/{instanceName}/tls/`,
+1. Place the certificate, then any required certificate chain, and finally the content of https://ssl-config.mozilla.org/ffdhe2048.txt* into ``./persistent/{instanceName}/tls/misp.crt`.
-2. Place the certificate, chain, and the content of https://ssl-config.mozilla.org/ffdhe2048.txt into `./persistent/{instanceName}/tls/misp.crt`.
+2. Place the **unencrypted** private key into `./persistent/{instanceName}/tls/misp.key`.
-2. Place the unencrypted private key into `./persistent/{instanceName}/tls/misp.key`.
+3. If using the HA simulation, place certificate, private key and chain and `ffdhe2048`* into `./persistent/{instanceName}/tls/haproxy.pem`.

-4. If using the HA simulation, place certificate, private key and chain into `./persistent/{instanceName}/tls/haproxy.pem`.
+*This ensures OpenSSL does not use insecure Ephemeral Diffie-Hellman (DHE) keys while establishing TLS sessions with clients using DHE for key exchange, per the [Mozilla SSL Configuration Generator](https://ssl-config.mozilla.org/).

 ### 5 - Add Custom Image Files